Emily Brontë's Wuthering Heights: Production

 Paramount Pictures was forced to use the author's name in the title of the film as Samuel Goldwyn Studio (later sold to Metro-Goldwyn-Mayer) owned the rights to the simple title Wuthering Heights due to the copyright on their 1939 film version of the novel.

+Paramount only distributed the film domestically with its International theatrical distributor at the time United International Pictures distributing the film in the United Kingdom while independent distributors distributed the film in other countries.

 The film stars Ralph Fiennes as the tortured Heathcliff and Juliette Binoche as the free-spirited Catherine Earnshaw, in a precursor to their later, successful collaboration on The English Patient.

 The role of Heathcliff opened up doors for Ralph Fiennes to play Amon Goeth in Schindler's List.
-American director Steven Spielberg claimed he liked Fiennes for Goeth because of his "dark sexuality."
+American director Steven Spielberg said he liked Fiennes for Goeth because of his "dark sexuality."

 Critical response

 The film received mostly negative reviews from film critics.
 Rotten Tomatoes gives the film a score of 25% based on 12 reviews, with an average rating of 4.20 out of 10.

-The Independent wrote favorably of the film, and notes the fidelity of the movie to the dark sensuality and cruel side of Emily Bronte's character Heathcliff:
+The Independent wrote favorably of the film, and notes the fidelity of the movie to the dark sensuality and cruel side of Emily Brontë's character Heathcliff:

-"Ralph Fiennes makes a demonic Heathcliff, his startlingly blue [sic] eyes the only concession to a matinee audience.
+"Ralph Fiennes makes a demonic Heathcliff, his startlingly blue eyes the only concession to a matinee audience.
 This performance reminds us that early reviewers of the book were not wrong, when they wondered at the morbidity of its romanticism."